coreos/tectonic-docs/Documentation/install/azure/azure-private.md

 ## DNS domain or server

-Private clusters must use an external DNS provider, rather than Azure’s default hostname resolution.
+Private clusters must use their own DNS domain name, rather than Azure’s default DNS zone.
 The selected DNS server must be configured as the default resolver for the nodes.

-Tectonic will use DNS only, rather than Load Balancers, to balance traffic to the master nodes of your private clusters on Azure.
+Tectonic will use only DNS, rather than Load Balancers, to balance traffic to the master nodes of your private clusters on Azure.

 Follow the instructions to set up [DNS delegation and custom zones via Azure DNS][azure-dns].